 Let’s take a general look at what to expect at the Alterra Resorts during the 2021-2022 ski season.
 Ultimately, the mountains are asking guests to partner with them to stay safe so they can stay open.
 We all have to do our part.

 Wearing a face covering while skiing should be an easy one.
 We already wear face coverings when we ski to protect our face from sun, cold and precipitation.
-Now they will be required indoors and outdoors when you cannot maintain 6 feet of distance from other parties.
+Now they may be required indoors or even outdoors when you cannot maintain 6 feet of distance from other parties.
+The mountains follow local guidelines.
+It's a bit early to predict mask use this season and the situation may change several times, so hop back closer to the start of the season and always check with each destination before you visit.

 Everyone ages 3 and up should wear facial coverings while loading and riding on chairlifts and in gondolas.
 Wear masks inside all buildings, on shuttles and during all ski and snowboard lessons.
 Face coverings are recommended while actively skiing and snowboarding; however, they are not required during those physical acts as long as the guest is maintaining proper physical distance and is not in the vicinity of others.